shughr/spacers/README.md

 Add factor for class of object: simple, moderately complex, complex, alien.

 ###Fabricator -
-(this should just be folded into engineer probably) creating gear and supplies on the go or in town at the equivalent of guilds, requires tools or appropriate machinery.
+( this should just be folded into engineer probably) creating gear and supplies on the go or in town at the equivalent of guilds, requires tools or appropriate machinery.
+> I'm all about this being a separate skill.
+Even in an era of widespread intergalactic travel, being able to make steak out of thin air should count as special.
 Scale:
 Complexity:

 ###Fighter -
 for firefights with small arms and hand to hand, usually on foot.

+####Helm
+Helm covers the vast technical knowledge required of a ships captain in order to operate and pilot a starship.

+__Suggested Help__ Navigator

 ###Haggler -
 you know what this is.
 Mostly for use when entering Town.

 ###Manipulator -
 ...
 For vs. and social conflicts.

 ###Medic -
 basically healer (from uscmc)

 ###Mentor -
 I think this is a more appropriate word for this setting than instructor which is used in uscmc.
+> Agreed

-###Interpreter -
+~~###Interpreter - ~~
-language skillz.
-Or should we just leave wises to be the exclusive realmnof languages?
+~~language skillz.
+Or should we just leave wises to be the exclusive realmnof languages?~~
+> I vote that language skills get rolled up into wises, or if you really need to test something, just test Xenologist.
 ###Munitioner -
 You can make and repair weapons, body armor, and ammo. *cocks shotgun* ... don't forget the grenades!
 Class: small to large.